MicrosoftDocs/azure-docs/articles/storage/common/storage-auth-aad-msi.md

 ## Assign an RBAC role to an Azure AD managed identity

-To authenticate a managed identity from your Azure Storage application, first configure role-based access control (RBAC) settings for that managed identity.
+To authorize a request from a managed identity in your Azure Storage application, first configure role-based access control (RBAC) settings for that managed identity.
 Azure Storage defines RBAC roles that encompass permissions for blob and queue data.
-When the RBAC role is assigned to a managed identity, the managed identity is granted those permissions to the container or queue.
-For more information, see [Manage access rights to Azure Blob and Queue data with RBAC](storage-auth-aad-rbac.md).
+When the RBAC role is assigned to a managed identity, the managed identity is granted those permissions to blob or queue data at the appropriate scope.
+For more information about assigning RBAC roles, see [Manage access rights to Azure Blob and Queue data with RBAC](storage-auth-aad-rbac.md).

-## Get a managed identity access token
+## Authorize with a managed identity access token

-To authenticate with a managed identity, your application or script must acquire an OAuth token.
+To authorize requests against Blob and Queue storage with a managed identity, your application or script must acquire an OAuth token.
 The [Microsoft Azure App Authentication](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication) client library for .NET (preview) simplifies the process of acquiring and renewing a token from your code.

 The App Authentication client library manages authentication automatically.
 The library uses the developer's credentials to authenticate during local development.
 Using developer credentials during local development is more secure because you do not need to create Azure AD credentials or share credentials between developers.
 When the solution is later deployed to Azure, the library automatically switches to using application credentials.